-This one-page document from the Contractors State License Board shows you the total costs for the proposed solar energy system.
-It also has information about your three- or five-day right to cancel a contract.
+This document from the Contractors State License Board shows you the total costs for the proposed solar energy system as well as estimated electric bill savings using standardized inputs and assumptions.
+It also has information about your three-day right to cancel a contract.
 A solar provider is required to fill out this document.
 It may be placed as the cover page to the contract.
-See a blank version at www.cslb.ca.gov/consumers/solar\smart.
+See a blank version at cslb.ca.gov/consumers/solar\smart.